rhakbari/cloud-pricing-calculator/README.md

 This is a cloud pricing calculator app like [Linode](https://cloud-estimator.linode.com/s/).
-If you want to demo this applciation, it is running on this [Link](https://calculator.qcloud.pk/)
+If you want to demo this application, it is running on this [Link](https://calculator.qcloud.pk/)

 ## Getting Started